MarinescuEduard/ItFactory-FinalProject/README.md

 ## Installation

-Step 1: - Clone the repository.
+1. Clone the repository.
-Step 2: - Under pom.xml add the following dependencies: <To be filled>
+2. Under pom.xml add the following dependencies: <To be filled>
-Step 3: - Under src->main->resources->application.properties complete the following fields: <To be filled>
+3. Under src->main->resources->application.properties complete the following fields: <To be filled>

 ## Usage